AdrianVovk/adrianvovk.github.io/work.md

 ### GEM (2014-2017)

-GEM was a music player app that I developed in response to a design language created by Google in 2014 called Material Design.
+GEM ("Google Experience Music") was a music player app that I developed in response to a design language created by Google in 2014 called Material Design.
 At their demo, Google showcased a music player that many people, including myself, fell in love with on sight.
 Google later confirmed that their demo was just concept art and that they were not working on building a music player that looked like that.
 So, with no experience in Java or Android, I decided to take up the challenge of building such an app myself.

 The project was a stunning success.
 I managed to implement Google’s concept UI in its entirety, and I published the app to the Google Play store to relatively popular reception.
 Google reported that I had 550 monthly active users, and I received emails from a Chinese app store asking me if they could translate my app into Mandarin because they have a few hundred people using it in China.

+GEM also became part of the Substance Project, which was an effort to replace AOSP's aging and abandoned built-in apps with material design alternatives.
+Google had abandoned these apps in favor of proprietary alternatives: Camera (Google's Pixel camera app), SMS (Google Messages, the RCS client), Music Player (Google Play Music, then YouTube Music), and many more.
+So, Android ROMs needed something new to fill the space.

 I taught myself Java and Android entirely through this project, and it directly led to the creation of two Android libraries that other apps used back then.
 I